collabnix/kubelabs/Kubernetes_Architecture.md

 - It is a worker machine in Kubernetes (used to be known as minion).
 - This machine performs the requested tasks.
 Each Node is controlled by the Master Node.
-- Runs containers inside pods.
+- Runs pods (that have containers inside them).
 - This is where the Docker engine runs and takes care of downloading images and starting containers.

 ## Kubelet